cawahara/git/Readme.md

 # Try Git
----

-## Scinerio 2: 2 different branch from same master
+## Scinario 2: 2 different branch from same master
----

 1. Working in `current` branch. (updating file_a)
 2. in `another` branch, file_a has been update and merge to `master`
 3. Want to continue working in `current` after merge latest `master`

-## Scinerio 1: 2 different branch from same master
+## Scinario 1: 2 different branch from same master
----

 When you want to develop function A and function B separately, you need 2 different branch from same master.
 After creating branch for A, how to create branch B with original status.